mkipling/p/_p/the-island.md

 ---
-title: "The Island"
+title: The Island
-author: "A. A. Milne"
+author: A. A. Milne
 ---

 If I had a ship,